The Agent Orange relational databases

 Mainframe versus minicomputer

-At that time the chemical company war contractors who manufactured dioxin contaminated phenoxy herbicides were using leased state-of-the-art IBM-370/175 mainframe computers and the attorney for the Vietnam combat veterans had only a used PDP 11/34 minicomputer from Digital Equipment Corporation (DEC).
-The PC had not yet been invented and the primary commercial computing languages were COBOL and FORTRAN.
-The minicomputer was able to run BASIC also.
+At that time the chemical company war contractors who manufactured dioxin contaminated phenoxy herbicides were using leased state-of-the-art IBM-370/175 mainframe computers and the attorney for the Vietnam combat veterans had only a used DEC (Digital Equipment Corporation) PDP 11/34 minicomputer.
+The IBM PC was two years away and the primary commercial computing languages for business and science were COBOL and FORTRAN.
+DEC minicomputers were able to run BASIC also and had a unique and inexpensive time sharing operating system, RSTS/E and a worldwide enthusiastic support group, DECUS (DEC User Society) which freely echanged software and advice.

 Victor and Carol Yannacone designed a relational database system which would manage the medical records of the veterans and their children, many of whom were suffering from catastrophic polygenetic birth defects, and permit the kind of complex statistical analysis of the data that had yet to be used in medical epidemiological research.
 Dr. Robert W. Liquori, a brilliant young applied mathematician, computer scientist, and educator wrote the code that performed the feat in BASIC.